ortus-docs/cachebox-docs/cachebox_report_skins/reporthandler.md

 # ReportHandler

 This object is in charge of rendering skin templates and also executing processing commands.
-The custom tag creates this object and prepares it for usage, so don't worry about it, just know how to use it.
+The custom tag creates this object and prepares it for usage, so do not worry about it, just know how to use it.
 The following are the variable compositions this object has and therefore you can use them in your skin templates:

 |Variable|Type|Description|
 |--|--|--|